The Easiest Way to Make Your Nonprofit Look More Put-Together (Hint: Templates!)

 When systems break down, teams tend to default to:

-“We’re small—we just figure it out.”
+“We’re small.
+We just figure it out.”

 “It’s easier to do it myself.”